 Inuit Tapiriit Kanatami (ITK) is looking for an individual to act as a project lead on a contract basis to support and move forward the Atausiq Inuktut Titirausiq (AIT) Project for a unified Inuktut writing system.

 Inuit Tapiriit Kanatami (ITK)

-ITK is the national representational organization for Canada’s 65,000 Inuit, the majority of whom live in four regions, including the Inuvialuit Settlement Region (Northwest Territories), Nunavut, Nunavik (Northern Quebec), and Nunatsiavut (Northern Labrador).
+ITK is the national representational organization for Canada’s 70,000 Inuit, the majority of whom live in four regions, including the Inuvialuit Settlement Region (Northwest Territories), Nunavut, Nunavik (Northern Quebec), and Nunatsiavut (Northern Labrador).
 Collectively, these four regions make up Inuit Nunangat, the Inuit homeland in Canada.
-Inuit Nunangat includes 51 communities and encompasses roughly 35 percent of Canada’s landmass and more than 50 percent of its coastline.
+Inuit Nunangat includes 51 communities and encompasses roughly 40 percent of Canada’s land area 72 percent of its coastline.

 The comprehensive land claim agreements that have been settled in Inuit Nunangat form a core component of ITK’s mandate.
 These land claims have the status of protected treaties under the Constitution.
 ITK remains committed to working in partnership with the Crown to fully implement these land claims.
 Consistent with its founding purpose, ITK represents the rights and interests of Inuit at the national level through a democratic governance structure that represents all Inuit regions.

 ITK advocates for policies, programs and services that impact the health, social, cultural, political and environmental issues facing Inuit today.
 ITK is governed by a Board that is composed of the following members: